 On December 8, 2009, the Committee sent a letter to the Debtors demanding that the Debtors consent within just a few days to the Committee prosecuting such claims.
-For the following two weeks, the Committee and the Debtors exchanged letters in which the Debtors sought to better understand the basis of the demand and the factual information upon which the Committee purported to rely in coming to a conclusion that differed from the conclusion leased reached by the SLC and the SLC Professionals after their extensive investigation on.
-On December 28, 2009, without having provided the factual information requested by the Debtors or waited waiting for Debtors to respond to the demand, the Committee filed a motion seeking standing and authority (the "Committee Standing Motion") to prosecute civil actions on behalf of the Debtors' Estates attacking (1) the 2007 Going Private Transaction; and (2) the Sale and Leaseback.
-The claims alleged in the Committee Standing Motion included claims that: (a) various components of the 2007 Going Private Transaction constituted actual fraudulent conveyances, constructive fraudulent conveyances, or otherwise avoidable transactions; and (b) the Master Lease should be recharacterized and/or was an actual and constructive fraudulent conveyance.
-The entirety of the Committee's allegations are contained in the Committee Standing Motion and the various supporting papers filed therewith, which are available on the Docket as items -738 through 742, and 747.
-The Committee Standing Motion was opposed by the Debtors, the SLC, the Administrative Agent on behalf of the Prepetition Opco Lenders and the Mortgage Lenders.
+For the following two weeks, the Committee and the Debtors exchanged letters in which the Debtors sought to better understand the basis of the demand and the factual information upon which the Committee purported to rely in coming to a conclusion that differed from the conclusion reached by the SLC and the SLC Professionals after their extensive investigation.
+On December 28, 2009, without having provided the factual information requested by the Debtors or waiting for Debtors to respond to the demand, the Committee filed a motion seeking standing and authority (the "Committee Standing Motion") to prosecute civil actions on behalf of the Debtors' Estates attacking (1) the 2007 Going Private Transaction; and (2) the Sale and Leaseback.
+The claims alleged in the Committee Standing Motion included claims that: (a) various components of the 2007 Going Private Transaction constituted actual fraudulent conveyances, constructive fraudulent conveyances, or otherwise avoidable transactions; (b) the Master Lease should be recharacterized and/or was an actual and constructive fraudulent conveyance; (c) insiders of SCI breached their fiduciary duties to SCI and its creditors through pursuing the 2007 Going Private Transaction; and (d) claims raised by the named defendants against the Debtors' estates should be equitably subordinated.
+The redacted version of the Committee Standing Motion, supporting papers and replies are available on the Docket as items 737-743, 746-748, 884-888, 894-899 and 901.
+On July 8, 2010, the Committee filed a supplement to the Committee Standing Motion, which is available on the Docket as item 1734.
+Response to that supplement are due on August 13, 2010.
+The Committee Standing Motion was opposed by the Debtors, the SLC, Frank and Lorenzo Fertitta, the Administrative Agent on behalf of the Prepetition Opco Lenders and the Mortgage Lenders.
 The oppositions are available on the Docket as items 807, 804, 826, and 828.